vmolab/solx/README.md

 **solx** is a new optimizing compiler for EVM developed by [Matter Labs](https://matter-labs.io/).

 > [!WARNING]
-> The project is in pre-alpha state and not suitable for production use.
+> The project is in alpha state and not suitable for production use.

 **solx** passes [our test suite](https://github.com/matter-labs/era-compiler-tester), which includes: